Blockchain in Media

-Blockchain can help fight piracy and ensure high-quality copyright content protection in media.
-When a creator places their content on the blockchain, compute security and immunity of the distribution process are guaranteed.
+Blockchain can help fight piracy and ensure high-quality copyright content protection in media. Сompute security and immunity are essential when placing new content.
 By implementing the blockchain technology, social media platforms can block the illegal download of content.
-They can facilitate content protection from hacking, and ensure that a piece of copyrighted content is only delivered to the users who paid for it.
+They can facilitate content protection from hacking, and ensure content privacy.

 New blockchain-based social networks have already turned blockchain content protection into a trend.
 Creators are enthusiastic about marketing their content on platforms that can ensure full copyright protection without any red tape and intermediaries.